paco-valdez/geo-cube/README.md

 });
 ```
 First we define how we are going to join the cubes geographically.
-We are "downscale" the resolution of the hash from 9 to 4,
+We are "downscaling" the resolution of the hash from 9 to 4,
 to identify which orders are nearby to every Vendor.
 Imagine we would like to know all the possible opportunities for each vendor.
 This method is several orders of magnitude faster than [ST_DWithin](https://postgis.net/docs/ST_DWithin.html).